-4x4 Matrix Keypad Module 16-Key Tactile Button Input Panel 68.4mm x 65.5mm for Arduino, Microcontroller Projects, Prototyping, Access Control, DIY Key Entry
+4x4 Matrix Keypad Module 16-Key Tactile Button Input Panel 68.4mm x 65.5mm, 8-Pin Row/Column Scanning for Arduino & 3.3V/5V Microcontrollers, DIY Key Entry & Access Control

-- Arduino keypad input for menus, settings, and parameter entry
+- Arduino keypad input for menus, parameter entry, and device configuration

-- DIY access control prototypes (PIN entry), lockers, and simple security projects
+- DIY access control prototypes (PIN entry), electronic locks, and control panels

-- Test fixtures and bench tools requiring quick numeric or function input
+- Test jigs, calibration tools, and bench instruments needing quick numeric input

 Full description